 Plastic surgery has managed to give countless people an extension of their youth, at least in the physical sense.
 However, failed plastic surgeries are tragically common as well, since so many people get plastic surgeries today and the sample size is large enough to accommodate a wide range of successes and failures.

 Stories about failed plastic surgeries have become so common in the media that some people are specifically known by the fact that they had failed plastic surgery.
 The socialite Jocelyn Wildenstein would be an obscure figure if it wasn’t for the fact that she managed to nearly deform her face as a result of cosmetic surgery.
-Jackie Stallone would be known only as the mother of Sylvester Stallone, but her extreme plastic surgery has made this ninety-four-year-old woman the ultimate cautionary tale.
+Jackie Stallone would be known only for being the mother of Sylvester Stallone, but her extreme plastic surgery has made this ninety-four-year-old woman the ultimate cautionary tale.

 Some celebrities who get plastic surgery do so in order to change their facial features.
 However, a lot of them do so because they’re trying to turn back the clock and avoid looking older.
 Jackie Stallone certainly does not look ninety-four, but she also barely looks human.
 Some people might believe that looking like another creature entirely is better than looking like an older person.
 However, some might opine that what these people really need is more emotional support in their lives.

 The before and after plastic surgery gone wrong pictures can be absolutely devastating to see, particularly in the case of attractive celebrities who should have left well enough alone.
 Some celebrities become completely unrecognizable afterward, destroying their careers in the process and ruining their image in more ways than one.